MoniMurray/shopping-list/README.md

 - Structure

-User will only have access to features and functionality following registration and login and has restricted shopping list view until successful login.
-Registration and Login links are on the Nav bar and also on a reminder text paragraph underneath the restricted shopping list.
-Successful login expands Home page view and returns an authenticated view of Shopping list, with add, edit, star, filter and delete features.
-Logout feature is automatic following successful login and appears on Nav bar.
-Logout returns the user to restricted list view.
+User will only have access to features and functionality following registration.
+Registration and Login links are on the Nav bar and also on a reminder text paragraph on the Landing page.
+Successful login expands to a 'Home' page view and returns an authenticated view of Shopping list, with add, edit, delete, toggling, and search features.
+Logout feature is automatic following successful login and appears on navigation bar.
+Logout returns the user to Login page.

 - Skeleton

-Visual iconography for ease of use, repeated on each page in the same location where appropriate.
+Visual icon employed for ease of use, repeated on each page in the same location where appropriate.
 A user will be familiar with clicking on icons to perform an action, this app will conform with this convention.
 Uncluttered, simple UI.
 Use of wireframes to confirm the important information is seen first and to ensure labels, navigation and arrangement will make sense to the user.

 - Surface

 Colours will be crisp, clean, sophisticated.
 Black on white, cool clean colour palette.
-White background #ffffff, dark grey text #4b4f58, list container colour rgba (240, 251, 247, 1) or #f3f4f6.
-Fonts will follow the clean, uncluttered scope with Roboto, Caveat Semi-bold 600, Nanum Myeongjo Regular 400 in combination look sleak and are easy to read on all devices.
+White background #ffffff, dark grey #4b4f58 or black text for accessibility, list container colour rgba (240, 251, 247, 1), #f3f4f6 or black.
+Fonts will follow the clean, uncluttered scope with Roboto, Caveat, Nanum Myeongjo in combination look sleak and are easy to read on all devices.

-The User's interaction with this application should be easy and natural.
-Use of icons will make actions like add, edit and delete intuitive.
+The User's interaction with this responsive application should be easy and natural.
+Use of icons will make actions like edit and delete intuitive.
 Efficient use of response messages will confirm successful actions to the user, with unsuccessful action messages easy to understand.

 **AGILE METHODOLOGY**<a name="agile"></a>